oadoody/Data6505RealEstate/README.md

-# Data6505RealEstate
+# Data6505: Python for Business Analytics
-Real Estate Final Project
+Final Project: Real Estate Data Analysis

+Authors: Brian Brennan, Frank Patracuolla, Olivia Doody

  # Objective
   Our objective with this dataset was to help a family that is looking for a home in the US.
 We wanted to aid them in finding the best house for them at the lowest price.

 # Data Source